aptos-labs/developer-docs/apps/docusaurus/docs/guides/randomness.md

 and so can arbitrarily decide to abort paths that cost more gas, biasing the outcome (i.e. effectively changing the distribution of random numbers).

-**WARNING: randomness API currently doesn’t prevent undergassing attacks.**
+**WARNING: randomness API currently doesn’t prevent undergasing attacks.**
 As a dApp developer, you need to be very careful in your design to avoid this type of attack.
 Here are some ideas of how to prevent undergasing attack generally.